Pelagornis: Taxonomy

-Four species have been formally described, but several other named taxa of pseudotooth birds might belong in Pelagornis too.
-The type species Pelagornis miocaenus is known from Aquitanian (Early Miocene) sediments – formerly believed to be of Middle Miocene age – of Armagnac (France).
+Four species have been formally described, but several other named taxa of pseudotooth birds might also belong in Pelagornis.
+The type species Pelagornis miocaenus is known from 23 MA Aquitanian (Early Miocene) sediments – formerly believed to be of Middle Miocene age – of Armagnac (France).
 The original specimen on which P. miocaenus was founded was a left humerus almost the size of a human arm.
-The scientific name – "the most unimaginative name ever applied to a fossil" in the view of Storrs L. Olson – does in no way refer to the bird's startling and at that time unprecedented proportions, and merely means "Miocene pelagic bird".
+The scientific name – "the most unimaginative name ever applied to a fossil" in the view of Storrs L. Olson, does not in any way refer to the bird's startling and at that time unprecedented proportions, and merely means "Miocene pelagic bird".
 Like many pseudotooth birds, it was initially believed to be related to the albatrosses in the tube-nosed seabirds (Procellariiformes), but subsequently placed in the Pelecaniformes where it was either placed in the cormorant and gannet suborder (Sulae) or united with other pseudotooth birds in a suborder Odontopterygia.

 While P. miocaenus was the first pseudotooth bird species to be described scientifically, its congener Pelagornis mauretanicus was only named in 2008.
 It was a slightly distinct and markedly younger species.
 Its remains have been found in 2.5 Ma Gelasian (Late Pliocene/Early Pleistocene, MN17) deposits at Ahl al Oughlam (Morocco).